Uranium mining: Seawater recovery

 The uranium concentration in sea water is low, approximately 3.3 parts per billion or 3.3 micrograms per liter of seawater.
-But the quantity of this resource is gigantic and some scientists believe this resource is practically limitless with respect to world-wide demand.
+The total quantity in all of the world's oceans has been estimated at 4 billion tons, 1,000 times the estimated land-based reserves.
+Some scientists believe this resource is practically limitless with respect to world-wide demand.
 That is to say, if even a portion of the uranium in seawater could be used the entire world's nuclear power generation fuel could be provided over a long time period.
 Some proponents claim this statistic is exaggerated.
+It is believed that uranium extracted on an industrial scale from seawater would constantly be replenished by uranium leached from the surface area of the ocean floor, which is believed to contain 1,000 times the uranium as the ocean itsself.
+Some commentators have argued that this strengthens the case for nuclear power to be considered a renewable energy.

 Although research and development for recovery of this low-concentration element by inorganic adsorbents such as titanium oxide compounds has occurred since the 1960s in the United Kingdom, France, Germany, and Japan, this research was halted due to low recovery efficiency.

 At the Takasaki Radiation Chemistry Research Establishment of the Japan Atomic Energy Research Institute (JAERI Takasaki Research Establishment), research and development has continued culminating in the production of adsorbent by irradiation of polymer fiber.
 Adsorbents have been synthesized that have a functional group (amidoxime group) that selectively adsorbs heavy metals, and the performance of such adsorbents has been improved.
 Uranium adsorption capacity of the polymer fiber adsorbent is high, approximately tenfold greater in comparison to the conventional titanium oxide adsorbent.